Climate Control Strategy for Electric Vehicles 2020-28-0023

 In current days electric vehicles (EVs) are being promoted on significant scale through various government initiative as a zero-emission means of transport.
 However the major hurdle for wider customer acceptance of EVs are being comparatively expensive, lack of charging station infrastructure and ambient based limited driving range.
 It is known that Heating Ventilation and Air Conditioning (HVAC) system is major contributor in overall power consumption of electric vehicles.
 The HVAC system architecture and working logics in EVs are different from the one in fuel based vehicle.
 This calls for the different control strategy and logics such that HVAC system will work in manner which provides passengers thermal comfort as well as able to manage the overall power consumptions

-Our work discusses the operation and working logics of various HVAC components which ensures cabin comfort at various ambient conditions with minimum stress on power consumption and thus optimizing the range at various ambient conditions.
-The control strategies on electric compressor was on the basis of optimum cooling capacity and power consumption over the range of operating speeds.
+Our work discusses above the operation and working logics of various HVAC components which ensures occupant thermal comfort at various ambient conditions with minimum stress on power consumption and thus optimizing the range at various ambient conditions.
+The control strategies on electric compressor are on the basis of optimum cooling capacity and power consumption over the range of operating speeds.
 Compressor operation is integrated with the Fully Automatic Temperature Control (FATC) system and battery cooling request to main control unit which ensures sufficient cooling and durable life.